hhornbacher/gr3x-fw-hack/progress/00-improving-mocks.md

-# 02.07.2023: Improving mocks
+# Improving mocks

-I decided to continue with mocking libcmfwk and libshmem_manager using Rust (since this is the language I'm most comfortable with) to get the boot process (`/etc/rc.local` / `docker/start.sh`) further running.
-At the moment of starting this effort `camctld` was hanging at the point where it enters the `CameraCommandSync` section (refer to current log) and tries to send a IPCU message, waiting for a response.
+I have decided to use Rust for mocking `libcmfwk` and `libshmem_manager`, as it is the language I am most comfortable with.
+By creating accurate mocks for these libraries, I aim to resolve the issue where `camctld` hangs while trying to send an IPCU message in the `CameraCommandSync` section and waiting for a response.
+The goal is to ensure the smooth execution of the boot process (`/etc/rc.local` / `docker/start.sh`).
+My current progress shows that `camctld` makes several calls to `FJ_IPCU_Open` and `FJ_IPCU_SetReceiverCB` with different parameters.
+It then tries to send an IPCU message using `FJ_IPCU_Send`.

 Current log:
 ```